Sports Parenting, Sports Psychology, Tennis

 1- Be aware of our words and actions

 The first issue we face is our habit of comparing our kids with others.
 It's the most poisoned task we can perform.
-There is always someone better; if he didn't show up yet, don't worry, he will appear soon.
+There is always someone better; if he hasn't shown up yet, don't worry; he will appear soon.
 When we compare, we focus on our son's weaknesses, where it hurts.
 Every good coach knows they must develop their player's strengths instead of leveling up their game's dark side.
 All kids have strengths.
 If you have yet to find them, you have to keep searching.
 Also, they have an identity; they do things a certain way.
 They don't do the things your neighbor or a friend does.
 It's called character, and the more they can develop it, the better.

 We add or subtract every time we speak.
 There is no space in the middle.
 Be positive and radiate a confident appearance.
 We communicate not only with words; our body language does so.
 An excellent, erect posture will reflect confidence.
 During tournaments, this is key, and please don't carry your cell phone.
 Your kid will want to make eye contact with you; if you are on your phone, you will miss such a golden chance.